Federal Student Loans

 - Exit counseling provides important information you will need as you prepare to repay your Federal loan(s).
-So student borrowers of Federal loan who are graduating, leaving school, or dropping below half-time enrollment are required to complete exit counseling by law.
+So student borrowers of Federal loans who are graduating, leaving school, or dropping below half-time enrollment are required to complete exit counseling by law.

 You must meet all of the eligibility criteria for federal financial aid

-In order to qualify for Federal Financial Aid, a student must be a US citizen, permanent resident or eligible non-citizen.
+In order to qualify for Federal Financial Aid, a student must be a US citizen, permanent resident, or eligible non-citizen.
 For additional information, please visit https://studentaid.ed.gov/sa/eligibility/non-us-citizens

 - Selective Service Registration

-All men must register with Selective Service within 30 days of his 18th birthday (or before age 26, if entering and taking up residence in the U.S. when already older than 18).
+All men must register with Selective Service within 30 days of their 18th birthday (or before age 26, if entering and taking up residence in the U.S. when already older than 18).
 Selective Service can accept a late registration but not after a man has reached his 26th birthday.

-Exception : non-immigrants on student, visitor, tourist, or diplomatic visas.
+Exception: non-immigrants on student, visitor, tourist, or diplomatic visas.

 |Credit hours||Enrollment Status|